 Targeted drug delivery is a safe, proven, and effective way to manage chronic pain with fewer side effects and lower doses than systemic medication.1

 Watch the animation to learn more.
 (2:24)

 How Targeted Drug Delivery Works

-The peristaltic action of the SynchroMed™ II pump moves the drug from the pump reservoir, through the pump tubing, check valve, catheter port, and implanted catheter, to the infusion site.
+The peristaltic action of the SynchroMed™ II pump moves the drug from the pump reservoir, through the pump tubing, check valve, catheter access port, and implanted catheter, to the infusion site.

-The catheter access port (CAP) allows injection of the drug directly into the implanted catheter for drug administration and diagnostic purposes.
-Drug injected into the CAP bypasses the SynchroMed™ II pump mechanism and goes directly through the catheter port into the implanted catheter to the infusion site.
+The catheter access port (CAP) allows injection of the drug into the implanted catheter for drug administration and diagnostic purposes.
+Drug injected into the CAP bypasses the SynchroMed™ II pump mechanism and goes through the catheter port into the implanted catheter to the infusion site.

 Discover the benefits of targeted drug delivery.
 (4:01)